reactioncommerce/reaction-docs/admin/dashboard/search.md

 # Search

 Find what you're looking for with our search tool, located at the top of your dashboard.
-To start searching, simply click on the magnifying glass icon.
+To start searching, click on the magnifying glass icon.

 ![](/assets/admin-search-tool.png "Reaction Commerce Dashboard")

 You'll have the option of searching by product, account, or orders.

-## Search Settings
+## Search settings

 To configure your search tool, login to your dashboard and click on the cogwheel icon on the Search card.